Here Be Dragons Episode 7

 It was so unfair!
 Why did this always happen when ...

-He wobbled, flapping his free arm for balance, recovered his balance and suffered a second leg cramp in the process.
-What was up with the floor?
-Dust eddied like thin liquid or thick smoke around their feet, and disturbed clouds curled upwards into his helm light, turning the white light slightly yellow.
-A thick layer oozed around their ankles and, disturbed by their passage, bigger clouds billowed behind them.
-A pair of wide, choppy furrows in the dust ahead, somewhat like ship wakes, recorded Flammia and Zubin’s earlier progress, as did a thick veil of airborne dust, drifting downwards after their passing.
-How slowly it driften in the still air.
+He wobbled, flapping his free arm for balance, recovered and suffered a second leg cramp in the process.
+What was up with this stupid floor?
+Dust eddied like thin liquid or thick smoke around their feet, and disturbed clouds curled upwards into his helm light, turning its white light yellow.
+A thick layer oozed clung to the floor yet, disturbed by their passage, clouds of dust billowed behind them.
+A pair of wide, choppy furrows in the dust ahead, somewhat like ship wakes, recorded Flammia’s and Zubin’s earlier progress, as did a thick veil of airborne dust, drifting downwards after their passing.
+How slowly it drifted in the still air.

-His boots waded through this stuff with almost no resistance.
-And why were his supposedly sticky soles now slipping on the floor’s uneven surface?
+His boots waded through this stuff with almost no resistance though, with his soles seemingly losing all traction, it was now more like skating.
+And why were his supposedly non-slip soles totally failing to grip the shiny floor?

-Prentyze halted like he had hit an invisible wall.
+Prentyze halted as if he had hit an invisible wall.
 His eyes widened and his mouth gaped.
-Previous elusive thoughts slotted together like a door bolt slamming home.
+Previously elusive thoughts slotted together like a heavy door bolt slamming home.

 Of course!

 This had to be Elemental Dust – pure Atomic Particulate.
-This form of dust was rare and costly to produce in a lab: complex and costly chemical reactions could produce only tiny quantities.
-Yet, here it was, in bulk and getting deeper.
-Where was it all coming from?
+AP.
+This form of dust was rare and costly to produce in a lab.
+Complex and costly chemical reactions could produce only tiny quantities, rendering it nothing more than a scientific curiosity.
+Yet, here it was, in astonishing quantity and getting deeper.
+It was coating the undersides of their boot soles, completely negating their stickiness.
+In fact, it must have been traces of AP that had been giving them problems all the way down.

 Father was turning with an angry posture to see why his son had stopped.
-To deflect father’s temper, he said the first thing on his mind.
+To deflect father’s temper, Prentyze said the first thing he thought of.

 “Um, Father?
 What’s with all this Atomic Particulate?
-I’ve never seen so much in – ”
+I’ve never seen so much in all – ”

 With a roar of fury, his father threw his dragon-lance down with a clatter and a spray of dust.
 His shiny, gauntleted fist materialised so close to Prentyze’s face that it reflected the boy’s helm light, blinding him for a moment.